-The Older Americans Act of 1965 authorizes benefits counseling services to assist older individuals, their family members and/or caregivers in understanding their rights applying for benefits and receiving appropriate referrals exercising choice benefiting from services and opportunities authorized by law, and maintaining the rights of older persons, especially those with reduced capacity, in solving disputes.
+The Older Americans Act of 1965 authorizes benefits counseling services to help older people, their family members and caregivers to understand their rights applying for benefits and receiving appropriate referrals exercising choice benefiting from services and opportunities authorized by law, and maintaining the rights of older persons, especially those with reduced capacity, in solving disputes.
 Counseling is provided in person, via telephone or written correspondence.

 Beneficiaries can get help with the following issues:

 - Client representation — appeals or hearings

 - Institutional/facility care